d4nj0/git-test/README.md

 # git-test
-Repository used in learning the github basics
+Repository used in learning the github basics in the Odin Project!
+Hello Odin!